Beaver Scouts (The Scout Association): Launch and growth: 1982-2002

-In October 1982 Beavers were introduced throughout the rest of the United Kingdom with a uniform of a grey jumper, turquoise necker, maroon woggle and optional grey tracksuit bottoms.
-The section officially became part of The Scout Association and the World Scout Organisation on 1 April 1986 with the introduction of a simplified promise for the section.
-The initial award for the section was a singular Beaver Scout Award, awarded for at least nine months of participation in a varied programme, at least one visit and at least one good turn.
-By the time Beavers was officially launched, there were 60,000 Beaver Scouts in the UK.
+In October 1982 Beavers were introduced throughout the United Kingdom with a uniform of a grey jumper, turquoise necker, maroon woggle and optional grey tracksuit bottoms.
+The section formally became a programme operated by The Scout Association on 1 April 1986 with the introduction of a simplified promise.
+The initial award for the section was a singular award for at least nine months of participation in a varied programme, at least one visit and at least one good turn.
+By the time Beavers was formally launched, there were 60,000 Beavers in the UK.

-A small change to the uniform came in 1990 when Beaver Scouts were able to wear their group necker instead of a turquoise one.
+A small change to the uniform came in 1990 when Beavers were able to wear their group necker instead of a turquoise one.
 A larger change came in 1991 when girls were allowed into the section for the first time.
-This change was confirmed in 2007 when all Beaver Scout sections were made coeducational (with some exceptions).
-As of January 2020, the number of Beaver Scouts in the UK was 127,030, of whom 100,997 were recorded as male and 25,633 were recorded as female, meaning at present 20.1% of the section are female.
+This change was confirmed in 2007 when all Beavers dens were made coeducational (with some exceptions).
+As of January 2020, the number of Beavers in the UK was 127,030, of whom 100,997 were recorded as male and 25,633 were recorded as female, meaning at present 20.1% of the section are female.

-A small re-launch to the section came in 1995 when the Beaver Scout Badge was removed and replaced by two separate badges.
-The rationale for this replacement was that a year was a long time for a Beaver Scout to wait for a reward for taking part, so this was split into two awards, each awarded for 6–8 months' participation in a varied programme.
-The Scout Association also launched an optional Beaver Scout Challenge, awarded for completing four challenges that matched the programme areas: a personal challenge, a scouting challenge, an exploring challenge and a caring activity.
+A small re-boot to the section came in 1995 when the Beavers badge was removed and replaced by two separate badges.
+The rationale for this replacement was that a year was a long time for a Beaver to wait for a reward for taking part, so this was split into two awards, each awarded for 6–8 months' participation in a varied programme.
+An optional Beaver challenge was launched, awarded for completing four challenges that matched the programme areas: a personal challenge, a scouting challenge, an exploring challenge and a caring activity.
 The uniform was also modified to allow for different coloured woggles with a scarf as a 'lodge' system of grouping young people had become popular and many wished to display this through coloured woggles.

-In 1997 the ability to hold sleepovers, limited to one night, with the Beaver Scout section was added to the programme as an option with the aim of giving Beavers a taster of the longer residential experiences offered in Cub Scouts and Scouts as well as a way of developing independence skills.
+In 1997, the ability for Beavers to participate in single night sleepovers was added to the programme as an option with the aim of giving Beavers a taste of the residential experiences offered in Cubs and Scouts as well as a way of developing independence skills.